bartengine27/hostr/README.md

 ### Collector

 For a more flexible setup, you may be interested in the setup of an *Otel* collector.
-For example `InfluxDB` with the [OpenTelemetry Input Plugin](https://github.com/influxdata/telegraf/blob/release-1.21/plugins/inputs/opentelemetry/README.md):
+For example `InfluxDB` with [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) and the [OpenTelemetry Input Plugin](https://github.com/influxdata/telegraf/blob/release-1.21/plugins/inputs/opentelemetry/README.md):

 ```mermaid
 flowchart TD;